-Materiality £24.2m (2021: £13.8m) Basis for determining materiality 3% of borrowings, capped to 90% of the materiality of OAL as the audit of the consolidated financial statements of OAL was completed concurrently with the company financial statements.
-(2021: 3% of borrowings, capped to the materiality of OAL).

-Rationale for the benchmark applied

-The primary purpose of the company is to raise funding from external sources and provide funding to OAL.
+Materiality £26.4m (2022: £24.2m) Basis for determining materiality 3% of borrowings, capped to 90% of the materiality of OAL.
+(2022: 3% of borrowings, capped to 90% of the materiality of OAL).
+Rationale for the benchmark applied The primary purpose of the company is to raise funding from external sources and provide funding to OAL.
 We have therefore used total borrowings as the most appropriate benchmark.
 The applied materiality is capped at 90% of OAL materiality.
-Materiality has increased in the year given the increase in company borrowings.